 Some units consist essentially of a burner, heat exchanger and Stirling engine; electricity is generated by the magnetic piston inside the Stirling engine, which is driven up and down between electrical coils.

 Boilers incorporating the organic Rankine cycle produce electricity via a mini-turbine-like device, which is driven by an organic fluid in a closed circuit.
 When heated the liquid vaporises and expands thus propelling the turbine, which powers a generator.
 The vapour than passes through a heat exchanger, where it condenses back to a liquid.
-An example is the Flow boiler from Flow Energy (formerly the Genlec Kingston boiler).
-This has an electrical output of 1 kW and heat output of 7.2 to 18 kW.

 Inside a micro-CHP unit.
 Image courtesy of GreenSpec